-Expected Term: The expected term represents the period that the Company's stock-based awards are expected to be outstanding and is calculated as the average of the option vesting and contractual terms, based on the simplified method.
+Expected Term: The expected term represents the period that our stock-based awards are expected to be outstanding and is calculated as the average of the option vesting and contractual terms, based on the simplified method.
 The simplified method deems the term to be the average of the time-to-vesting and the contractual life of the options.

-Expected Volatility: Since the Company did not have a trading history of its common stock prior to our IPO and since such trading history subsequent to our IPO is limited, the expected volatility is derived from the average historical stock volatilities of several public companies within the Company's industry that it considers to be comparable to its business over a period equivalent to the expected term of the stock option grants.
+Expected Volatility: Since we did not have a trading history of our common stock prior to our IPO and since such trading history subsequent to our IPO is limited, the expected volatility is derived from the average historical stock volatilities of several public companies within our industry that we consider to be comparable to our business over a period equivalent to the expected term of the stock option grants.

-Risk-Free-Interest-Rate: The Company bases the risk-free interest rate on the implied yield available on US Treasury zero-coupon issues with a remaining term equivalent to the expected term.
+Risk-Free-Interest-Rate: We base the risk-free interest rate on the implied yield available on U.S. Treasury zero-coupon issues with a remaining term equivalent to the expected term.

-Expected Dividend: The Company has not issued any dividends in its history and does not expect to issue dividends over the life of the options and, therefore, has estimated the dividend yield to be zero.
+Expected Dividend: We have not issued any dividends in our history and do not expect to issue dividends over the life of the options and, therefore, have estimated the dividend yield to be zero.